Aftermath: 45 - The Garland of the War (2027)

 “You had an idea?”
 Hermann prompts.

 “Right, but like an idea.”
-Newton says, pulling out another saucepan from whatever den of sin they share with the mixing bowls.
+Newton pulls another saucepan from whatever den of sin they share with the mixing bowls.
 He fills it with water.
-“I was kind of into it, you know?
-It was fun; I just went with it.”
+“It was fun; I just went with it.”

 “Where ‘went with it’ means…” Hermann trails off.

-“Oh it was.”
+“It was.”
 Newton dumps his collection of vegetables into a skillet.
 “But not in the way you’re thinking.
 I’ve lost my flair for grandstanding a little bit.”

 “I know for a fact that is untrue,” Hermann states.

 Hermann doesn’t say anything, just watches the man push vegetables around the pan.
 Was I right, he asks himself, not to tell him?
 Did we walk the narrowest of paths to reach this place?
 Did it all depend on us?
 On me?
 On what I said and what I didn’t?
-Is this the best of all possible worlds?
+Could this be the best of all possible worlds?

 Hermann clears his throat.
-“Sounds reasonable,” he replies.
+“Sounds reasonable.”

 “You hate it,” Newt says.
 “I can tell.”